sinhlaiy/horse-race-game-project/README.md

 The organization of this program will be split up, since the horses will be they're own thing and the window another.
 This is so that the files used are not enormous.
 I will be taking inspo from the pygame version and also follow a similar set up to Lab 7 and Lab 8.

 Someone would use this program so that they can gamble without actually losing any money (yay!).
-Data will be collected based off how much a player bets on a horse and its relationship with the outcome of the previous race.
+Data could be collected based off how much a player bets on a horse and its relationship with the outcome of the previous race.

 # Testing
 Individuals can test this operation by playing one round.
 If the game works as it is intended, the horses will stop by themselves, the money will be withdrawn/deposited into the bank account, they would be able to change the amount of money they want to bet, and be able to exit from the game when they desire.
 If all of these parameters are met, the game works as it should.
 If one or more don't perform correctly, there would be errors in the code that prevent the game from working.